required for figures

 Proposition 21.1 The conditional mean of an ARCH(p) process (Equation 21.1) is equal to \[ \mathbb{E}\{Y_t \mid \mathcal{F}_{t-1}\} = \mu \text{.} \]

 Proof.
-Taking the conditional expectation on the process in Equation 21.1 one obtain: \[ \begin{aligned} \mathbb{E}\{Y_t \mid \mathcal{F}_{t-1} \} & {} = \mu + \mathbb{E}\{e_t \mid \mathcal{F}_{t-1}\} = \\ & = \mu + \mathbb{E}\{\sigma_t u_t \mid \mathcal{F}_{t-1}\} = \\ & = \mu + \sigma_t \mathbb{E}\{u_t \mid \mathcal{F}_{t-1}\} = \\ & = \mu \end{aligned} \] since \(\sigma_t\) is known and not stochastic given the information at \(t-1\) in \(\mathcal{F}_{t-1}\) and \(u_t\) conditionally to \(\mathcal{F}_{t-1}\) is a Martingale Difference Sequence with mean zero (Equation 18.3).
+Taking the conditional expectation of the process in Equation 21.1, one obtains: \[ \begin{aligned} \mathbb{E}\{Y_t \mid \mathcal{F}_{t-1} \} & {} = \mu + \mathbb{E}\{e_t \mid \mathcal{F}_{t-1}\} = \\ & = \mu + \mathbb{E}\{\sigma_t u_t \mid \mathcal{F}_{t-1}\} = \\ & = \mu + \sigma_t \mathbb{E}\{u_t \mid \mathcal{F}_{t-1}\} = \\ & = \mu \end{aligned} \] since \(\sigma_t\) is known and not stochastic given the information at \(t-1\) in \(\mathcal{F}_{t-1}\) and \(u_t\) conditionally on \(\mathcal{F}_{t-1}\) is a Martingale Difference Sequence with mean zero (Equation 18.3).

-Proposition 21.2 The conditional variance of an ARCH(p) process (Equation 21.1) is not stochastic given the information at time \(t-1\) and for a general \(h\ge 1\) reads: \[ \mathbb{V}\{Y_{t+h} \mid \mathcal{F}_{t}\} = \mathbb{E}\{\sigma_{t+h}^2 \mid \mathcal{F}_{t}\} \text{.} \]
+Proposition 21.2 The one-step conditional variance of an ARCH(p) process (Equation 21.1) is known given the information at time \(t-1\).
+For a general forecast horizon \(h\ge 1\) it reads: \[ \mathbb{V}\{Y_{t+h} \mid \mathcal{F}_{t}\} = \mathbb{E}\{\sigma_{t+h}^2 \mid \mathcal{F}_{t}\} \text{.} \]

 Proof.
-The conditional variance of \(Y\) at time \(t+h\) depends on the conditional expectation of \(\sigma_t^2\), i.e. \[ \begin{aligned} \mathbb{V}\{Y_{t+h} \mid \mathcal{F}_{t} \} & {} = \mathbb{V}\{\sigma_{t+h} u_{t+h} \mid \mathcal{F}_{t}\} = \\ & = \mathbb{E}\{\sigma_{t+h}^2 \mid \mathcal{F}_{t}\} \mathbb{E}\{u_{t+h}^2 \mid \mathcal{F}_{t}\} - \mathbb{E}\{\sigma_{t+h} \mid \mathcal{F}_{t}\}^2 \mathbb{E}\{u_{t+h} \mid \mathcal{F}_{t}\}^2 = \\ & = \mathbb{E}\{\sigma_{t+h}^2 \mid \mathcal{F}_{t}\} \mathbb{E}\{u_{t+h}^2 \mid \mathcal{F}_{t}\} = \\ & = \mathbb{E}\{\sigma_{t+h}^2 \mid \mathcal{F}_{t}\} \end{aligned} \] since \(\mathbb{E}\{u_{t+h} \mid \mathcal{F}_{t}\} = 0\) and \(\mathbb{E}\{u_{t+h}^2 \mid \mathcal{F}_{t}\} = 1\).
+The conditional variance of \(Y\) at time \(t+h\) depends on the conditional expectation of \(\sigma_t^2\), i.e. \[ \begin{aligned} \mathbb{V}\{Y_{t+h} \mid \mathcal{F}_{t} \} & {} = \mathbb{V}\{\sigma_{t+h} u_{t+h} \mid \mathcal{F}_{t}\} = \\ & = \mathbb{E}\{\sigma_{t+h}^2 u_{t+h}^2 \mid \mathcal{F}_{t}\} - \mathbb{E}\{\sigma_{t+h}u_{t+h} \mid \mathcal{F}_{t}\}^2 = \\ & = \mathbb{E}\{\sigma_{t+h}^2 \mathbb{E}\{u_{t+h}^2 \mid \mathcal{F}_{t+h-1}\} \mid \mathcal{F}_{t}\} = \\ & = \mathbb{E}\{\sigma_{t+h}^2 \mid \mathcal{F}_{t}\} \end{aligned} \] since \(\mathbb{E}\{u_{t+h} \mid \mathcal{F}_{t+h-1}\} = 0\) and \(\mathbb{E}\{u_{t+h}^2 \mid \mathcal{F}_{t+h-1}\} = 1\).

-The long-term (unconditional) expectation of the ARCH(p) variance \(\sigma_t^2\) reads \[ \mathbb{E}\{\sigma_t^2\} = \frac{\omega}{1 - \sum_{i=1}^{p} \alpha_i} \text{.} \] where \(\omega \neq 0\).
-It is clear that to ensure that the process is stationary the following condition on the ARCH parameters must be satisfied for all \(i \in \{1, \dots, p\}\), i.e. \[ \sum_{i=1}^{p} \alpha_i < 1 \text{,} \quad \alpha_i > 0 \text{.} \]
+The long-term (unconditional) expectation of the ARCH(p) variance \(\sigma_t^2\) reads \[ \mathbb{E}\{\sigma_t^2\} = \frac{\omega}{1 - \sum_{i=1}^{p} \alpha_i} \text{.} \] where \(\omega > 0\).
+It is clear that, to ensure finite long-term variance, the following condition on the ARCH parameters must be satisfied for all \(i \in \{1, \dots, p\}\), i.e. \[ \sum_{i=1}^{p} \alpha_i < 1 \text{,} \quad \alpha_i \ge 0 \text{.} \]

 Example 21.1 Let’s simulate an ARCH(1) process with normal residuals, i.e. \[ \begin{aligned} & {} Y_t = \mu + e_t \\ & e_t = \sigma_t u_t \\ & \sigma_t^{2} = \omega + \alpha_1 e_{t-1}^2 \end{aligned} \] where \(u_t \sim \mathcal{N}(0,1)\).